evilsoft/crocks/src/State/README.md

 ```

 Used to "blindly" lift any Javascript value into a `State`, `of` will take the
-provided value you and return back a new `State` instance with the value in
+provided value and return back a new `State` instance with the value in
 the resultant.
 There are many uses for `of`, but mostly it is used to set the
 resultant in the same way [`put`](#put) is used to replace the state.
 Many times
 `of` is used at the start of a given stateful computation or in conjunction